Bashir Hayford elated with revenge against Liberty Professionals

 Legon Cities would travel to Sogakope to face WAFA in a week 25 encounter slated for the Red Bull Arena on Saturday.

-- GPL: Emmanuel Gyamfi double helps Kotoko open four-point lead at the top
+- GPL: Emmanuel Gyamfi helps Kotoko open four-point lead at the top

 - Emmanuel Gyamfi's double powers Kotoko past Ebusua Dwarfs